 BC Law grads are in demand.
 Employers consistently report that our graduates bring a high level of emotional intelligence to their work, including sound judgment, diligence, and a "can-do" approach.

 Our commitment to public service law begins with our Leaders Entering and Advancing Public Service Program (LEAPS), and supports BC Law graduates who work with local, state, and federal agencies and nonprofit organizations.

 Our Pro Bono and Public Interest Designation Programs encourage students to engage in experiential learning opportunities, and our Loan Repayment and Assistance Program helps ease debt burdens for those who choose public interest careers.

-We consistently rank as one of the top schools in clerkship placement.
-In the past five years, our graduates have obtained more than 170 judicial clerkships at local and federal courts across the country.
+Our students and graduates regularly land competitive clerkships.
+In the past five years, they have obtained more than 175 judicial clerkships at local and federal courts across the country.

-Our Judicial Trials and Judicial Appeals externships place students as interns with judges at Massachusetts Superior and Appeals courts, and gives them a glimpse of what it takes to become a clerk.
+Our Center for Experiential Learning places students as interns with judges in federal and state courts, and gives them a glimpse into the role of a law clerk.

 “One reason for the successful growth of our Boston office has been the terrific hires we’ve made from BC Law, which includes half of the associates in our business department.
 BC-trained lawyers hit the ground running and are a great fit for our clients and firm.”